CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 Netlify has an in-built ability to set up your Custom Domain with an SSL certificate, provided by [Lets Encrypt](https://letsencrypt.org/).
 Once our Custom Domain DNS has been verified, it literally takes one click to set up SSL!

+### Content Delivery Network

+Some developers might be used to proxying their static sites through a CDN, such as [Cloudflare](https://www.cloudflare.com/), in order to improve their user's download speeds.
+However Netlify provides this support internally, removing this complication from our DNS setup.
+[Read more](https://www.netlify.com/blog/2017/03/28/why-you-dont-need-cloudflare-with-netlify/).

 ### Netlify CMS

 With the inclusion of a few javascript and configuration files, Netlify can provide a free CMS panel in which users can edit content within the Hugo application.